Chromatic splitting for the $K(2)$-local sphere at $p=2$: The cohomology of

 The hard part is to show that the map induced by $i$ is surjective on the $E_2$-term.
 Here we need Theorem 1.2.2 of \cite{Paper2}.
 From there we read that the $E_2=E_\infty$-term of the algebraic duality spectral sequence for $E_0/2$ is free over $\FF_4[k]$ on elements

-This, the left column of \fullref{fig:ADSS}, and \fullref{cor:cohS21at2} imply that on the $E_2$-pages of spectral sequences (\ref{eqn:map-of-const-ss}) $i_\ast$ induces an injective homomorphism of free graded $\FF_4[k]$-modules with the same number of generators in each bidegree.
+(Here, the elements $\la_0, \lb_0, \lc_0, \ld_0$ are the images of the same named generators from \Cref{rem:figure1explained} under the natural maps $H^0(F_p, \FF_2) \to H^0(F_p, E_0/2)$.)
+This, the left column of \Cref{fig:ADSS}, and \Cref{cor:cohS21at2} imply that on the $E_2$-pages of spectral sequences (\ref{eqn:map-of-const-ss}) $i_\ast$ induces an injective homomorphism of free graded $\FF_4[k]$-modules with the same number of generators in each bidegree.
 Thus our map must be onto. \end{proof}

 We can now give an integral statement.
-By \fullref{coh-decomp-galois} here is an isomorphism
+By \Cref{coh-decomp-galois} there is an isomorphism

-Hence \fullref{thm:cohS21} gives an explicit computation of $H^\ast (\SS_2^1,\WW)$ using the algebraic duality spectral sequence.
+Hence \Cref{thm:cohS21} gives an explicit computation of $H_c^\ast (\SS_2^1,\WW)$ using the algebraic duality spectral sequence.

 \begin{cor} Let $i\colon \WW \to E_0 \cong \WW[[u_1]]$ be the inclusion of the constants.
 Then $i$ induces an isomorphism

 \end{cor}

 \begin{proof} That $i$ induces an isomorphism